Puppy Training in Ottawa | Your Trusted Puppy Trainer

 Training extends beyond your home into real Ottawa environments:

 Sidewalk practice: Leash skills on actual Westboro sidewalks, Hintonburg streets, Old Ottawa South routes where you’ll walk daily.
-Your puppy learns to navigate real obstacles—curbs, pedestrians, other dogs, street noise.
+Your puppy learns to navigate real obstacles, such as curbs, pedestrians, other dogs, and street noise.

 Park exposure: Controlled visits to quieter areas before graduating to busy dog parks.
 Your puppy experiences new environments with trainer guidance, building confidence progressively.